gperonato/GHCitySim/README.md

 About CitySim
 ========================================
-CitySim is a software developed and distributed by the Laboratory of Solar Energy and Building Physics (LESO-PB).
+CitySim is a software developed and distributed by the Laboratory of Solar Energy and Building Physics (LESO-PB) of the Ecole polytechnique fédérale de Lausanne (EPFL).
 The CitySim Solver can be downloaded from [here](https://citysim.epfl.ch).